 Archiving has become an important tool, with the businesses moving towards a more electronic and digital world, you will have noticed more emails are being sent out regularly.
 These emails include junk and important email documents.
 It becomes overwhelming trying to organize, what to keep and what to delete.
-Like a physical mailbox, you can only fit a certain amount inside the actual mailbox until you can no fit any more physical in the mailbox.
+Like a physical mailbox, you can only fit a certain amount inside the mailbox until it the mail is sent back to the original sender (Bounce Backs)

 So, how do you prevent this from happening?

 Before you find that your mailbox reaches capacity, you can simply archive messages by copying them to an offline location on your computer to prevent this issue in the future.
 This sounds like it could be a bit tricky, but it is quite easy and only takes a few minutes to set it up.
 This will free up lots of space within your mailbox without permanently deleting those old emails and can even speed up your email systems synchronization with the email server.